palantir/atlasdb/docs/source/cluster_management/sweep/standard-sweep.rst

 1. If the table being swept is a priority table, continue sweeping it.
 2. If there are any priority tables and the table currently being swept is not a priority table, stop sweeping it and switch to a random priority table.
-3. If the table being swept is not blacklisted, continue sweeping it.
+3. If the table being swept is not denylisted, continue sweeping it.
-4. There are no priority tables, and the table being swept is blacklisted; select another table using standard sweep heuristics.
+4. There are no priority tables, and the table being swept is denylisted; select another table using standard sweep heuristics.

 Note that if denylist/priority settings are subsequently removed, sweep will continue sweeping the table that those